AchMinn/TheOrakin/README.md

 - 👀 I’m interested in learning programmation for studies and hobby stuff
 - 🌱 I’m currently learning Computer science in 2nd year of college
-- 💞️ I’m looking to collaborate on nothing actually, i'm just here for the never ending fun of learning new stuff
+- 💞️ I’m looking to collaborate on nothing actually, i'm just here for the never ending fun of learning new stuf
-- 📫 Reach me on my email "elminor2002@gmail.com"